- This post contains affiliate links. Read more here.

-How dog diabetes is treated
+How diabetes in dogs is treated

 Perfect Glucose Readings Lately!!
 This ones from before breakfast today.
 Giving those poor little ears a break from pricking for awhile.
 She always stays so positive and happy through it all.
 Penny Love ?? . #iloveyou #diamonddiabetic #bestfriend . #diabeticdog #dogdiabetes #diabetic #diabetes #staystrong #staypositive #positivevibes #positivity #goodgirl #love #lovepuppies #glucose #glucosetest #dog #dogs #miniaturepinscher #minpin #minipin #dogsofinsta #loveanimals #bestfriends #happy #happydog

 When your dog is first diagnosed with diabetes, you may have to make more frequent vet visits for testing and medication adjustments.
-The veterinarian will help determine the best treatment and management plan for your dog, and monitor her progress in the early stages.
+The veterinarian will help determine the best treatment and management plan for your dog and monitor her progress in the early stages.